PART 1: Performance style and what follows

 Let us go further.
 It does not take a huge amount of imagination to conceive of a performance of this Beethoven movement that is as different from any of these norms as each is from the others.
 You could, for example, play this score much faster than anyone would consider proper at the moment.
 And that could produce a perfectly plausible musical result, where ‘plausible’ means simply that the sequence of harmonies and lines makes good musico-dramatic sense played with well-matched loudness envelopes, timbre and articulation.
 If you have a piano to hand, and play this piece, try it at 136 bpm, about twice as fast as the Liszt pupils, about three times the modern speed.
-(Or you can listen to Ji Liu playing it in Chapter 23.1.)
+(Or, to anticipate Part 3, you can listen to Ji Liu playing it in Chapter 23.1.)
 Depending on the rigidity of your beliefs about what is proper, you may find that the notes are not made a nonsense of by being played ‘allegro’, or even ‘allegro’ and ‘fortissimo’: the piece still works as a sound sequence with melodic and harmonic coherence and dynamic shape.
 And yet it’s a reasonable bet than if you played the ‘Moonlight’ sonata like that in concert you would not be invited back.
 So what’s gone wrong?
 Why is everybody so cross with you for playing it allegro?
 What has happened that is not ‘musical’ or that is simply… wrong?
 An obvious answer would be that Beethoven wrote in his score ‘Adagio sostenuto’ and ‘delicatissimamente’.
 But given that he died in 1827, does he have a problem with our playing it allegro?
 Can he be hurt?
 (We shall look at the philosophical arguments surrounding faithfulness to the dead in chapter 11.)

 We can get another angle on the normative thinking surrounding classical music performance by looking at a real example: real, in that a performer has dared to do it in a public concert (which at the time of writing is not quite the case for the ‘Moonlight’ as ‘Storm’, though I hope it soon will be).